Hyomoto/TorchBox/docs/language/basics.md

   * `data.key` looks up `key` in `data` (if `data` is a table)
   * `list.0` looks up index `0` in `list` (if `list` is an array)
-* If the next accessor in a chain can be interpreted as an integer, it’s treated as an array index; otherwise, as a table key.

 * **from** syntax provides explicit retrieval:

   * `x from [a, b, c]` gets the item at index `x`